openthread/openthread/src/cli/README_DATASET.md

 ### Attach to Existing Network

-The minimum set of parameters required for a device to attach a Thread network are:
+Only the Master Key is required for a device to attach to a Thread network.

-* Master Key
-* PAN ID

 While not required, specifying the channel avoids the need to search across multiple channels, improving both latency and efficiency of the attach process.